njuxjy/njuxjy.github.com/source/_posts/2013-09-28-writing-octopress-blog-on-a-second-machine.markdown

 categories: [生活]
 ---

 A couple of days ago, I installed octopress on my own air, yesterday I wanted to test if I could write blogs from the machine in my company.
 With some effort, I did it.
 As a backup, I record it down here.
-This is specially for mac users.
+This is specially for mac users..

 ###Clone existing repository into the new machine